Ferris State University’s Board of Trustees granted approval for five new academic

 - Nine sabbatical leave requests including John Scott Gray, Dennis Ruzicka and Kent

-Sun from the College of Arts and Sciences; Julie Doyle and Kathleen Vandemark from
+Sun from the College of Arts, Sciences and Education; Julie Doyle and Kathleen Vandemark

-the College of Business; Amy Kavanaugh from the College of Education and Human Services;
+from the College of Business; Amy Kavanaugh from the College of Education and Human

-Warren Kloppe from the College of Engineering Technology; Lucy Ngoh from the College
+Services; Warren Kloppe from the College of Engineering Technology; Lucy Ngoh from

-of Pharmacy; and Yuri Konovalov from the Ferris Library for Information Technology
+the College of Pharmacy; and Yuri Konovalov from the Ferris Library for Information

 - A resolution supporting the creation of a faculty and staff wellness program in partnership